2wunder/currency-frontend/README.md

 #### Non functional requirements:
 - The app should have certain optimization levels concerning querying/data fetching.
-- Implement the necessary logic/wrapper to cover the limitation of the free plan provided by `currencylayer-client`.
+- Implement the necessary logic/wrapper to cover the limitation of the free plan.

 ## your stack

 Try to use a modern JS stack, e.g. React or Vue.
-You can use any boilerplate or framework you like, for React we recommend create-react-app or next.js, for Vue you could for instance use nuxt.js.
-If you prefer it this way, you can sprinkle your code with some typescript, but this is not a must.
+You can use any boilerplate or framework you like, for React we recommend create-react-app or next.js.
+Using TypeScript is highly recomended.

 ## optionals